Olexandr1904/Privacy-policies/that_ai.md

-Privacy Policy for That Ai
+Privacy Policy for That AI

-That Ai values your privacy.
+That AI values your privacy.
 This Privacy Policy explains how we collect, use, and protect your data.

 1. Information We Collect
 We do not collect any personal information.